 Data filtering with sync rules

-Define sync rules to filter and route data so users only see data that's relevant to them.
+Define sync rules to filter and route data so client databases only persist data that's relevant to them.

 Supports custom conflict resolution

 Because all writes go through your backend API, you can easily add custom conflict resolution logic.